 On Small World Day, preschool students may wear clothing that is representative of their family’s heritage or country of origin.
 Kindergarten students will wear the Challenger uniform, but they may add a scarf, vest, pendant, or other accessory representing their ancestry or one of the nations they have studied.
 (Please be sure to consider safety when planning attire.)

-Note: This is an in-class curriculum activity.
-We will provide a snack for the festivities, so please do not send treats with your child.
+Note: We will provide a snack for the festivities, so please do not send treats with your child.

 The fair will feature ingenious and thought-provoking experiments and inventions.
-Science Fairs will be held January 28–February 1.
+Although we won’t be able to invite parents to see the projects as we have in other years, in-class Science Fairs will be held.